binodthapachhetry/Voice-notes-form-completion/src/frontend/models/README.md

-# Speech Recognition Models
+# Models Directory

-This directory contains WebAssembly-based speech recognition models for on-device transcription.
+This directory will store cached models downloaded by the Transformers.js library.

-## Models
+## Available Models

-The application uses Whisper models compiled to WebAssembly:
+The application uses Whisper models from Hugging Face:

-- `whisper-tiny.bin` (~75MB): Fast but less accurate
+- `Xenova/whisper-tiny` (~75MB): Fast but less accurate
-- `whisper-base.bin` (~142MB): Good balance of speed and accuracy
+- `Xenova/whisper-base` (~142MB): Good balance of speed and accuracy
-- `whisper-small.bin` (~466MB): Better accuracy, higher resource usage
+- `Xenova/whisper-small` (~466MB): Better accuracy, higher resource usage
+- `Xenova/whisper-medium` (~1.5GB): Most accurate but requires more resources

-## Installation
+## Automatic Download

-1. Download the appropriate model files from the project repository
-2. Place them in this directory
-3. The application will automatically use the base model by default
+Models will be automatically downloaded when first needed and cached for future use.
+No manual installation is required.

 ## Security

-These model files are encrypted at rest and verified for integrity before loading.
 All processing happens on-device to ensure privacy and HIPAA compliance.
+No audio data or transcriptions are sent to external servers.

 ## Customization

-For improved medical terminology recognition, specialized models can be placed here.
+For improved medical terminology recognition, you can use fine-tuned models:
-Contact the system administrator for domain-specific models.
+- `Xenova/whisper-base-medical` (if available)
+- Or other specialized models from Hugging Face Hub